damianhakert/damianhakert.github.io/source/posts/2016-10-07-8-dot-12-cycle-analytics-webcast.html.md

 **Faster From Idea to Production**
 {: .panel-heading}
 <div class="panel-body">
-Our goal is to help teams go [faster from idea to production][cd-faster].
-To do that, we've built chat, issues, wikis, code review, CI, and CD into a single UI.
+Our goal is to help teams go [faster from idea to production][cd-faster] by building a completely integrated toolset in a single UI.
 </div>
 </div>